-City College Tech building, Jacket Student Central, First Floor, (406) 247-3017 information and coordinates workshops on topics such as test taking skills, effective time management skills, note-taking skills, advising, financial aid, and more.
+City College Tech building, Jacket Student Central, First Floor, (406) 247-3017

+A retention counselor is available to offer extra support for student success.
+The retention counselor offers information and coordinates workshops on topics such as test taking skills, effective time management skills, note-taking skills, advising, financial aid, and more.
 In addition, students who would like extra assistance can work with the retention counselor individually to develop an individual success plan or to seek information about all of the student support services available to City College at MSU Billings students.